saifx19/multivariate-lstm-stock-price-prediction/README.md

-# Multivariate LSTM for Stock Price Forecasting of Big Tech Companies
+# Multivariate LSTM for Stock Price Forecasting of Big Tech Companies Using Time Series Data

 This repository contains a Jupyter notebook that demonstrates how to use a Multivariate Long Short-Term Memory (LSTM) model to predict stock prices.
 The model is developed using Python and TensorFlow/Keras, and it utilizes historical stock data.